ajozwik/scala-gist-reader/README.md

 scala-gist-reader
 =================

-Read the files from gist by scala
+Read the files from gist by scala.